a-synchronous/rubico/README.md

 <br />

-Flexibility means sensible, easily extensible code for various inputs and situations.
-This flexibility is enabled in part by rubico's theoretical roots in traditional functional programming.
+rubico's compositions are flexible, and apply sensibly to a wide range of vanilla JavaScript types.
+This kind of flexibility is enabled in part by rubico's theoretical roots in traditional functional programming.

 <br />